 FP will continue to provide updates as soon as they are released by the USPS®.
 To access the most updated rate change information, visit FP’s Rate Change Center.

-Amanda Fletcher is the Manager of Marketing and Communications at FP Mailing Solutions.
-She has been in the mailing industry with FP for over 6 years.
+Amanda Fletcher is the Director of Marketing at FP Mailing Solutions.
+She has been in the mailing industry with FP since 2013.
 She is passionate about good pizza, running and quality family time.